lxc/incus/doc/howto/migrate_from_lxc.md

 ## Get the tool

-If you're using the snap, the `lxc-to-incus` is automatically installed.
-It is available as `lxc-to-incus`.
+If the tool isn't provided alongside your Incus installation, you can build it yourself.

-Otherwise, make sure that you have `go` (version 1.18 or later) installed and get the tool with the following command:
+Make sure that you have `go` (version 1.18 or later) installed and get the tool with the following command:

     go install github.com/lxc/incus/cmd/lxc-to-incus@latest